dvameka/regform/README.md

  const bodyParser = require('body-parser');
 /* end : import libs */
 ```
-* Instantiate andn configure ExpressJS for the backend server side app.
-The NODE_PORT variable is derived from the operating system environment variable
+* Instantiate and configure ExpressJS for the backend server side app.
+The NODE_PORT variable is derived from the operating system environment variable.
 ```javascript
 var app = express();
  app.use(bodyParser.urlencoded({ extended: false}));